ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Many optical outlets are 'ready-to-wear' stores where

-eyewear merchants sell 'one-size-fits-all' merchandise.
+eyewear merchants sell 'one-size-fits-all' merchandise,

 This environment has prostituted the practice of Opticianry.

-3-D Dispensing, conscientious Discovery, Design, and Delivery
+provide Three Dimensional Dispensing, i.e., the Discovery, Design, and Delivery

 PREFACE

-The genesis of the following Open Letter occurred with an optical retailer's outreach to its Staff for ideas about creating "America's ‘Premier’ source for Vision Care."
+The genesis of the following Open Letter occurred with an optical retailer's outreach to its staff for ideas about creating "America's ‘Premier’ source for Vision Care."
 What follows is based in part on a written response* by a staff member, along with some additional observations.
 The opinions and the conclusions that follow are based first, on our direct observation and experience, and second, on the first hand testimonials (see example below) of Patients with whom we have had the opportunity of serving.
-And they are presented optimistically with the belief that owners and managers, whether they are independent Eye Care Professionals or optical retailers, will resonate and be inspired and motivated to make appropriate changes to their business model in order to advance the status of Opticianry as a profession while enhancing their other objectives.
+And they are presented optimistically with the belief that owners and managers, whether they are independent Eyewear Professionals or optical retailers, will resonate and be inspired and motivated to make appropriate changes to their business model in order to advance the status of Opticianry as a profession while enhancing other objectives.

-An aspiring 'Premier' Vision Care Practitioner must focus on a) ongoing practical training of Staff, b) highest standards of care for Patients, c) inclusion of qualified Opticians in upper management positions, d) sensitivity to Patients' eye care needs, and e) realistic sales goals, which allow for excellence in the dispensing of eyewear.
+An aspiring 'Premier' Vision Care Practitioner must focus on a) ongoing practical training of Staff, b) highest standards of care for Patients, c) inclusion of well qualified Opticians in upper management positions, d) sensitivity to Patients' eye care needs, and e) realistic sales goals, which allow for excellence in the dispensing of eyewear.

 There is an acute need for Optical Dispensaries, including those associated with U.S. government agencies, to acquire: